FabioMiguel2000/LEIC-PFL-2021-22/Taktikus/README.md

 - Game ends:
     When one player is left with 1 or less pieces on the board

 [See More Details Here](https://boardgamegeek.com/boardgame/80811/taktikus)

+## Installation And Execution

+### Requisites
+- SICStus Prolog

+### Execution
+1. Direct into the `/src` folder;
+2. Open SICStus Prolog command line interface (run `sicstus`);
+3. Run `compile('game.pl').` to compile the game application;
+4. To start the game, run `play.`

+## How to play

+### Movement
+- Each turn a player is asked to input their movement, the input should be similar to the standard method for recording and describing the *moves in a game of chess for a pawn* (e.g. to move a piece on position B1 to B3, input `b1b3.`, everything together without spaces)